This post may contain affiliate links. Please read our disclosure policy.

 top view tortilla soup in a white bowl with lime wedges on the side

-• Storing: Store leftovers in a tightly sealed container in the fridge for up to 4 days. you may freeze this vegetarian tortilla soup for up to 3 months.
+• Storing: Store leftovers in a tightly sealed container in the fridge for up to 4 days.
+You may freeze this vegetarian tortilla soup for up to 3 months.

 • Reheating: Reheat single servings in the microwave for 60-90 seconds.
 You may reheat it on your stovetop in a small pot or saucepan.
 If the soup is too thick, you may add 1/4 cup of water or vegetable broth.

-More healthy soup recipes to try
+More Soup recipes to try

-If you try a recipe and you like it, leave us some feedback in the comment section below, and don’t forget to rate it!
-We would love it if you shared it with friends and family.
+If you try a recipe and you like it, leave me some feedback in the comment section below, and don’t forget to rate it!
+I would love it if you shared it with friends and family.

-Finally, please use our hashtag #healthyfitnessmeals on INSTAGRAM for a chance to be featured!
-FOLLOW Healthy Fitness Meals on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of our latest blog posts and recipes.
+FOLLOW me on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of my latest blog posts and recipes.

 top view of vegetarian soup in white bowl